 This text illustrates the crucial role of the mother tongue literacy in second language acquisition by presenting findings from a comparative study conducted in primary schools in Senegal.
 In addition, the volume provides an in-depth look at the linguistic history of Senegal before, during, and...

-This volume explores the relationship between language and culture whilst considering its implications for the teaching of Modern Foreign Languages in higher education.
-Drawing on a comparative empirical study conducted at universities both in the UK and US, this text problematizes the impacts of a...
+This volume explores the relationship between language and culture while considering its implications for the teaching of modern foreign languages in higher education.
+Drawing on a comparative empirical study conducted at universities both in the UK and US, this text problematises the impacts of a...

 Home Schooling in China seeks to provide a better understanding of the social movement of home schooling in China.
 In this book, the author addresses several major themes of home education, including marketization, social stratification, culture, religion, Confucianism, gender policy, gender, and...